jadecobra/python_tdd_exercises/source/how_to/make_person.rst

           sex='M',
       )

-    since the values are the same as the default values, I can call the :ref:`function<functions>` without them
+    since the values are the same as the default values, I can call the :ref:`function<what is a function?>` without them

     .. code-block:: python
       :emphasize-lines: 2-3